 It can be tempting for many people, especially those in recovery, to shut out the world for days at a time, but how much isolation is too much?
-Because of the high risk for increased loneliness during times of isolation, it is important to point out that if you are feeling a desire to pull back from social environments and becoming disengaged in what was motivating and inspiring you before, that you now need to look at WHY you are wanting to resort to solitude.
+Because of the high risk for increased loneliness during times of isolation, it is essential to point out that if you are feeling a desire to pull back from social environments and becoming disengaged in what was motivating and inspiring you before, you now need to look at WHY you want to resort to solitude.

-How to know when you’ve been isolating for too long
+How to know when you’ve been isolated for too long

 - You feel unmotivated

 Shake up the energy in your home first by decluttering every room and every corner.
 If you’ve been at home a lot lately, chances are things have begun to pile up.
 That stuff you have just sitting around is collecting dust and blocking out strong energy forces that help you stay enthusiastic about life.
-Seeing clutter has a negative effect on how we feel.
+Seeing clutter harms how we feel.
 Start by cleaning up.
-Then work on getting outside and calling a friend or nice family member who can provide you with some good laughter and support.
+Then work on getting outside and calling a friend or friendly family member who can provide you with some good laughter and support.
 This may help push you to create a better routine and implement new fun activities.

-- You are experiencing increase in depression and anxiety
+- You are experiencing an increase in depression and anxiety.

 It’s time to get more exercise and practice meditation.
-You are going to be okay but you need to switch things up.
-Sometimes we keep doing something long after it is no longer working for us anymore.
-This happens a lot to those who have used drugs and alcohol for long periods of time.
+After that, you will be okay, but you need to switch things up.
+Sometimes we keep doing something long after it is no longer working.
+This happens a lot to those who have used drugs and alcohol for long periods.
 They stop being fun and start being something dangerous and works against you in every way possible.
 When you’re being depressed and anxious, that’s your body telling you that something has to change.

 Get your journal and start writing down all your ideas.
 This is a great way to calm your racing thoughts and give you a productive outlet for plugging your emotions into something that helps you see things a little more clearly.